 Read More: Best Vampire Movies of All Time

 A documentary-based biographical drama, ‘Hacksaw Ridge‘ is my favourite on this list.
 The movie tells the tale of a pacifist medical officer Desmond Doss who is a devout Adventist Christian and a conscientious objector, i.e. a person who refuses to perform any acts of violence on religious grounds.
 As odd as it may seem, Doss also received Medal of Honour for his service beyond the call of duty during the Battle of Okinawa, without firing a single bullet.
 Directed by Mel Gibson, among one of his many faith-based movie directorial, ‘Hacksaw Ridge’ won numerous accolades for Andrew Garfield’s performance in a leading role.
 The movie was also the recipient of the prestigious Academy Awards for Best Sound Mixing and Best Film Editing.

 3. Andrei Rublev (1966)

 Rated by critics worldwide as one of the finest films of all time, Andrei Tarkovsky’s ‘Andrei Rublev’ features the life of Russian iconographer Andrei Rublev.
-The movie is a brilliant representation of 15th-century Russia.
+The movie is a brilliant representation of 15th century Russia.
 Subject to its ambiguous political and religious orientation, the film had to face severe censorship problems in the communist Soviet Union.
 With Christianity acting as the backdrop of the movie, the atheistic Soviet administration didn’t allow it to be released officially.
-A typical Tarkovsky piece, it was universally applauded for his rich thematic content.
-Anatoly Solonitsyn played the role of Andrei Rublev and garnered global acclaim for his unique acting performance.
+A classic Tarkovskian piece, it was universally applauded for its rich thematic content.
+Anatoly Solonitsyn played the role of Andrei Rublev and he garnered global acclaim for his acting performance.